-For the latest news and product announcements, check out our guide to Adobe MAX 2019.
-The best experiments from last year's Sneaks are now making their way into Adobe's tools – if you haven't subscribed yet, check out our guide to snagging the best Adobe Black Friday deals this year.
+For the latest news and product announcements, check out our guide to Adobe MAX 2019 (opens in new tab).
+The best experiments from last year's Sneaks are now making their way into Adobe's tools – if you haven't subscribed yet, check out our guide to snagging the best Adobe Creative Cloud discount (opens in new tab) this year.

 Project About Face

 A tie-in with Adobe's newly announced Content Authenticity Initiative (opens in new tab), Project About Face is a machine learning- and AI-based system that can analyse an image and tell you if and how it has been manipulated.
 Apply it to a photo, and it will provide you with a percentage chance that image alteration has taken place, and even provide you with a heatmap to indicate where the likely alterations have been made.
 Finally, and very impressively, it can approximate what the original photo may have looked like, pre-editing.

 Project Image Tango

 This experiment enables you to take the texture and pattern from one photo, and apply it to a different image in an intelligent way.
 In practice, the results are incredible.
 To demonstrate, the presenter took a very basic line drawing of a bird, and then applied the texture from a real-life photo of a different bird.
 The tech uses deep learning and AI to intelligently reshape and reform the feathers and colours from the real life bird and merge them into the form of the hand-drawn bird.
 The result is something entirely new, which does not exist anywhere else.

 The team also showed how you could ask the tool to generate a range of different options based on the same information, to use the tech as an inspiration tool.